 The situation related to the COVID-19 virus outbreak is at the time of this Prospectus still uncertain.
-As of the date of this prospectus, the direct effects for KCC's business are limited, while the Group has been indirectly impacted by negative effects in the dry bulk and fuel markets, while the tanker market has been very strong over the recent months.
+As of the date of this prospectus, the direct effects for KCC's business are limited, however, it is challenging to make crew changes which will likely lead to off-hire due to deviating vessels, it will likely impact timing of delivery of newbuilds and time from delivery of newbuilds until the vessels are in operation and it will likely lead to some off-hire in relation to quarantine regulations in some ports as vessels are required to be a specific number of days in water after last port visit.
+There is also risk related to potential infected crew, and crew infection could potentially hinder the Group's utilisation of its vessels.
+Governments could also impose COVID-19 related restrictions which make the Group unable to conduct its business.
+The Group is also indirectly exposed through freight and fuel market effects of the COVID-19 virus outbreak.
 Further negative consequences may occur as a result of lower activity in shipping markets going forward as the outbreak has negatively impacted demand in the dry bulk, tanker and fuel markets in general.
-The COVID-19 outbreak has resulted in significant macroeconomic uncertainty and several operational issues.
+The list of COVID-19 related risks mentioned are not exhaustive, as the outbreak could have effects which are not possible to foresee at the current stage.
 The duration and scale remain uncertain, but could have material impact on KCC's earnings and cash flow.
 However, it is not possible to quantify such effects for the time being.